Council Tax: what it is, what it costs and how to save money

-If you think you’re overpaying on your Council Tax because you’re in the wrong tax band, then you might be entitled to a refund.
+If you think you’re overpaying Council Tax because you’re in the wrong tax band, you may entitled to a refund.

-To get this refund you’ll need to ask for a review, but remember there’s always a chance your council might decide to put your property in a higher band as a result.
+To get this refund you’ll need to ask for a review.
+But remember: the review may lead to your council putting your property in a higher band.

 Complaints about Council Tax

-You will normally have to complain to the council first.
+You’ll normally have to complain to the council first.
 This should take no longer than 12 weeks.
-But if you’re unhappy with the outcome, or if they are taking too long to resolve your complaint, you may be able to complain to the Local Government Ombudsmanopens in new window.